THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

 At the same time that the OW Record Album Price Guide overvalued common records, it undervalued thousands of genuinely valuable records!

-Consequently, sellers with little real experience with the collectable record market (versus the used record market) who relied on the OW books were regularly selling rare records for far less than their real worth.
+Consequently, sellers with little real experience with the collectible record market (versus the used record market) who relied on the OW books were regularly selling rare records for far less than their real worth.
 At the same time, they were left wondering why they were unable to sell their Herman’s Hermits albums for anything resembling book value!

 My solution to the second problem